This panel is located at the Rules Area.

 This value also defines the top n instruments ranked by the Ranking Rules.
 For example, a value of 5 here means the strategy will enter instruments that passed the Buy Filters and ranked in the top 5, based on the Ranking Rules.
 Thus increasing the total Positions may expose you to trade lower-ranked instruments.

 This value can not be more than the distinct number of instruments in the strategy's Portfolios.

-“Long” is the normal position type, in which you actually buy instruments to enter the positions (preferably at a lower price), and sell them to exit the positions (preferably at a higher price).
+“Long” is the normal position type, in which you actually buy instruments to enter the Positions (preferably at a low price), and sell them to exit the Positions (preferably at a higher price).
 “Short” is the exact opposite, where you sell (“sell short”) instruments to enter the Positions, and then you buy back (a.k.a. “cover”) those instruments to exit the Positions.